alters-mit/magnebot/doc/manual/magnebot_controller/movement.md

 ## Tipping over

 While moving or turning, the Magnebot might start to tip over.
-This  can happen if the Magnebot is holding a heavy object, if its wheels roll over a ramp-like surface, etc. If this happens, the action will  immediately halt, the Magnebot will drop any objects with a mass greater than 8, and the action will return `ActionStatus.tipping`.
+This  can happen if the Magnebot is holding a heavy object, if its wheels roll over a ramp-like surface, etc. If this happens, the action will  immediately halt and return `ActionStatus.tipping`.

 You can correct for tipping by reversing the action.
 For example, if `move_by(1)` returned `ActionStatus.tipping` then it is likely that `move_by(-1)` will correct the angle.